HealthCatalyst/Fabric.Cashmere/guides/components/list.md

 ##### Directives
 **hc-list**

-This is the container for the hc-list-items
+This is the container for the `hc-list-items`.

 &nbsp;

 **hc-list-item**

-Acts as a host element for the individual items found in a hc-list-item.
-Represents an item within the hc-list-items
+Acts as a host element for the individual items found in a `hc-list-item`.
+Represents an item within the `hc-list-items`.
 :::

 :::
 ##### Directives
 **hcListIcon**

 Positions the element to the left and styled as an icon.
-Should be used in conjunction with hc-icon.
+Should be used in conjunction with `hc-icon`.

 &nbsp;